tasmota/docs/integrations/openHAB.md

 ****

 ?> MQTTv1 vs. MQTTv2 Binding Information<br>
 The openHAB community has released a new native openHAB 2 MQTT Binding, which complies with enhancements and significantly changes.
-Be aware that if you update your openHAB instance, the new MQTT binding will be installed and `mqtt1` will be uninstalled!
+Be aware that if you update your openHAB instance, the new MQTT binding may be get installed and `mqtt1` could be uninstalled!
 This means that any MQTT openHAB automations in your openHAB environment will exhibit odd behavior or not operate at all.
 If you are using `mqtt1`, jump to the `mqtt1` section [below](#mqttv1-Integration).

 ## MQTTv2 Integration